Modifiers are used to add variations and flexibility to your product offering without creating an excessively large menu.

 The first step to add/edit modifiers via a spreadsheet is to export the sheet.
 To do this:

-- On the Management Console ([yoursubdomain].revelup.com), go to the Products tab.
+- From the Management Console ([yoursubdomain].revelup.com), go to Products.

-- Click Import/Export in the bottom left corner.
-Choose Modifiers from the menu:
+- Click Import/Export and choose Modifiers from the menu:

 - You will now be on the Export Modifiers page.
 For Export Type you can select Basic, Advanced, or Empty Template:

-- Basic: This spreadsheet contains the minimum level of modifier details like name, price, cost, and active status.
-The basic export will contain your existing modifiers.
-You can edit your existing modifiers or add new modifiers with this spreadsheet.
+- Basic: This spreadsheet contains the minimum amount of modifier details like name, price, cost, and active status.
+The basic export will contain your existing modifiers, which you can edit and/or add new modifiers with this spreadsheet.

 - Advanced: This spreadsheet contains all of the columns in the basic export plus Additional Fields like color code, kitchen print name, and printers.
-Just like the basic spreadsheet, this will export your existing modifiers so you can edit them and/or add new modifiers with this sheet:
+Similar to the basic spreadsheet, this will export your existing modifiers so you can edit them and/or add new modifiers with this sheet: